 The Chinese Crested tend to be…

 Jocular and happy characters, but be wary of keeping them with small children.
 They are dainty and frail, and kids can play hard.
-And while in most cases we often recommend that a dog may not be a good fit for a household full of children because we are concerned for the children’s health, in this case our concern is for the dog’s health.
+And while we often recommend that a dog may not be a good fit for a household full of children because we are concerned for the children’s health, in this case, our concern is for the dog’s health.